logzio/logzio-helm/charts/fluentd/README.md

 ## Change log
+ - **0.26.0**:
+   - Bump docker image to `1.5.1`.
+   - Add ability to configure pos file for containers logs.
  - **0.25.0*:
    - Add parameter `isPrivileged` to allow running Daemonset with priviliged security context.
    - **Bug fix**: Fix template for `fluentd.serviceAccount`, and fix use of template in service account.